-10.1.4 Floor System
+10.1.2 Floor System

-The access floor system is a conventional 24" (609.6 mm) tile system with a top elevation of +36" above the suspended concrete floor slab below.
-Existing solid access floor tiles are concrete filled steel tiles with the capacity of 625 lbs/square foot or 2,500 lbs/square foot in the middle of a 24"x24" panel.
+Existing solid access floor tiles are concrete-filled, steel tiles with the capacity of 625 lbs/square foot or 2,500 lbs/square foot in the middle of a 24" x 24" panel.
 The Offeror will provide shipped and operational weights of all equipment.
 Equipment weights will not exceed the capacity of the existing access floor tiles.
 Also provide uniform operational loads beneath cabinets, or individual foot loads, as applicable.
-The Offeror will provide dimensioned drawings of required tile cuts based on the proposed layout of the systems for coordination and approval by OLCF.
+The Offeror will provide dimensioned drawings of required tile cuts based on the proposed layout of the systems for coordination and approval by the Company.